zlib-ng/zlib-ng/README.md

 * Includes improvements from Cloudflare and Intel forks
 * Configure, CMake, and NMake build system support
 * Modern C99 syntax and a clean code layout
-* Over 200 CMake unit tests
+* Comprehensive set of CMake unit tests

 Build
 -----